farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

   --hub-operator-fid <fid>              The FID of the hub operator.
 Optional.
   -c, --config <filepath>               Path to the config file.
-  --db-name <name>                      The name of the RocksDB instance. (default: rocks.hub._default) --admin-server-enabled                Enable the admin server. (default: disabled) --admin-server-host <host>            The host the admin server should listen on. (default: '127.0.0.1') --process-file-prefix <prefix>        Prefix for file to which hub process number is written. (default: "")
+  --db-name <name>                      The name of the RocksDB instance. (default: rocks.hub._default) --process-file-prefix <prefix>        Prefix for file to which hub process number is written. (default: "")

 Ethereum Options: